 Erica: Salt Lake City Latin course instructor

-...daily to improve my craft.
+...K-12 mathematics.
+I am pursuing a Master's degree in Elementary Education and a TEFL (Teaching English as a Foreign Language) certification.
+I am extremely passionate about teaching and work daily to improve my craft.
 Students, parents, supervisors, and colleagues have described me as efficient, extremely patient, creative, and caring.
-I am certified to tutor in a variety of subjects and consider the following areas to be my specialties: *Standardized tests, such as the ISEE, SSAT, and AP examinations *Students who demonstrate challenging behaviors *Long-term tutoring in math and reading--I love to guide a student who initially struggled to meet and exceed expectations!
-Outside of...
+I am certified to tutor in a variety of subjects and consider the following areas to be my specialties: *Standardized tests, such as the ISEE, SSAT,...

 Education & Certification